NimishaMR/IISc-WORK-DOCUMENTATION/DPDK DOC/EXPERIMENTS IMPLEMENTED/DPDK RXTX CALLBACK APPLICATION.md

-**THe steps to execue rxtx callbacks has been given here, this application adds timestamps to the packets and gives the forwarding latency in a DPDK application**
+**THe steps to execute rxtx callbacks has been given here, this application adds timestamps to the packets and gives the forwarding latency in a DPDK application**

 ```bash